The City of Zanesville’s Neighborhood Grant Program

 If your project is awarded grant funding, a Grant Agreement will be developed, and this agreement must be fully signed before the start of a project.
 The City does not fund projects after the fact nor do we reimburse for projects that have already taken place once the application has been submitted.

-Neighborhood Grant recipients are also required to submit a Grant Reimbursement Form by November 30, 2018, along with the actual receipts for the project expenses.
+Neighborhood Grant recipients are also required to submit a Grant Reimbursement Form, along with the actual receipts for the project expenses.

-For more information and to apply for the Neighborhood Grant Program, download the 2018 Neighborhood Grant Program materials:
+For more information, download the 2018 Neighborhood Grant Program materials:

-Neighborhood Grant applications are due on July 31, 2018, and applicants will notified of the City’s decision within three weeks of submitting the application.
-All projects must be completed by November 30, 2018.
+In 2018, Neighborhood Grant applications were due on July 31st.
+Applicants are notified of the City’s decision within three weeks of submitting the application.
+All 2018 projects are required to be completed by November 30th.

 |Informational Workshop #1||May 25, 2018 3:30-4:30pm